 Why is Regular Eating Important to Eating Disorder Recovery?

 The goal of regular eating is to form good recovery behaviors upon which eating disorder recovery can build.
 Regular eating provides a structure.
 While it may be hard at first—especially if you have been skipping meals or engaging in behaviors such as intermittent fasting—it gets easier with practice and eventually becomes a habit.
-Over time, your body will become more accustomed to eating at regular times and your hunger cues will likely become more consistent.
+Over time, your body will become more accustomed to eating at regular times.
+As well, your hunger cues will likely become more consistent.

 Regular eating helps to keep blood sugar levels more stable and can reduce feelings of fatigue, dizziness, irritability, and “hanger.”
 It also helps to reduce becoming overly hungry and feeling out of control with your eating.
 It can also improve overall metabolic functioning.